Mohamed-94/Super-Calculator_Cpp_CommandLine/README.md

 this was a Console Mode Application which developed with C++ ..

-the GUI version is now available in other repository [Mega Number]..its developed with C# and contain all the standard features included in the console application sofar ...
+the GUI version is now available in other repository [Mega Number]..its developed with C# and contain all the standard features included in the console application so far ...